 It had been over four months since the Battle of Gettysburg and the Union victory over the Confederates.
-A battle that was the bloodiest of the Civil War and is often cited as the turning point, as it would be the last Confederate invasion in the north and the beginning of the southern armies decline.
+It was a battle that was the bloodiest of the Civil War and is often cited as the turning point, as it would be the last Confederate invasion in the north and the beginning of the southern armies’ decline.
 Approximately 51,000 soldiers lost their lives at Gettysburg that previous July, of which 23,000 were Union and 28,000 Confederate.

 During his train trip for the ceremony, Lincoln was ill, complaining of weakness and dizziness.
-The day of the speech, John Hay would note that the President had a ‘ghastly color’ to his face, and that Lincoln appeared ‘sad, mournful, almost haggard’.
+On the day of the speech, John Hay would note that the President had a ‘ghastly color’ to his face and that Lincoln appeared ‘sad, mournful, almost haggard.’

-Lincoln waited patiently as the Oration, given by Edward Everett, and intended as the true Gettysburg Address, lasted two hours.
-After Everett was through, Lincoln spoke for only a few moments to the crowd of about 15,000, but was able to sum up the Civil War in only a few words.
-He redefined the war as not only for the Union, but for the rebirth of freedom in the nation.
+Lincoln waited patiently as the Oration, given by Edward Everett, and intended as the actual Gettysburg Address, lasted two hours.
+After Everett was through, Lincoln spoke for only a few moments to the crowd of about 15,000 but could sum up the Civil War in only a few words.
+He redefined the war as not only for the Union but also for the rebirth of freedom.

 The Bliss version reads: